-- Horizontally installed valves 6″ (150 mm) and smaller – the bottom of the handwheel shall not be higher than 2.25 m or the maximum height to the centerline of handwheel shall be 2.3 m above grade or platform, whichever governs.
+- Horizontally installed valves 6″ (150 mm) and smaller – the bottom of the handwheel shall not be higher than 2.25 m or the maximum height to the centerline of the handwheel shall be 2.3 m above grade or platform, whichever governs.

-- Horizontally installed valves 8″ (200 mm) and larger – maximum height to the centerline of handwheel shall be 1.95m.
+- Horizontally installed valves 8″ (200 mm) and larger – maximum height to the centerline of the handwheel shall be 1.95m.

 - The preferred height to the centerline of all valves shall be 1.5 m above grade or platform.

 - Horizontally installed wrench-operated plug, ball, or butterfly valves shall be positioned so that the wrench movement arc is no higher than 2.3 m above the grade or platform.